emma-strickland/emmastrickland.me/README.md

 # emmastrickland.me

 This is my personal website that that has my basic contact information, as well as what I'm currently listening to on Spotify.
-The frontend is built with React and is hosted on Github pages, and the server is built with Express and is hosted on Heroku; both are deployed automatically on pushes to the `main` branch.
+The frontend is built with React and is hosted on Github pages, and the server is built with Express and is hosted on Render; both are deployed automatically on pushes to the `main` branch.
 The server accesses the [Last.fm API](https://www.last.fm/api) to display my most recently played track & artist.

 ## Usage